Pixelalb/myrecipes-documentation/README.md

 ## <a name="my-recipes-page"></a>My recipes page
 ![Homepage layout](http://myrecipes.stegaru-dev.com/theme_assets/page-myrecipes.jpg)
+In order to acheive this layout for your recipes page, go to Pages, add new page, give it a name, use the "All recipes page" template, publish.

-Go to Dashboard -> Customize my site -> Recipes -> All recipes page
+This page is editable via Customizer.
+To make edits, go to Dashboard -> Customize my site -> Recipes -> All recipes page

 You can change: